Aginaldo Neto

 Aginaldo Neto (born April 29, 2006) is an Angolan basketball player who plays for the Boise State Broncos and the Angola national team.
 He is a tall point guard.

 Early life and career

-He started playing at age 9, switching from football to basketball.
-Neto eventually began his career with Primeiro de Agosto, one of Angola's power house clubs.
-He won a national junior championship in 2019.
-After, he joined the NBA Academy Africa, located in Senegal.
+He started playing at age 10, switching from soccer to basketball.
+Neto eventually began his career with Clube desportivo cidade do Kilamba with a coach named Vladimiro Miranda who coached Neto for seven years they both went to Primeiro de Agosto, one of Angola's power house clubs.
+He won a national junior championship in 2019, Neto was named the MVP and the best scorer nationally accumulating 252 points in five games, with a game-high of 59 points.
+After, he joined the Angolan U-18 national team in 2022 with 16 years old.
+He then took his talents to the NBA Academy Africa, located in Senegal.
 Neto played with the NBA Academy in the Road to BAL in 2023 and 2024.
 He has drawn offers from colleges Nebraska and San Diego State and was called up for the 2024 Basketball Without Borders camp in Indianapolis, U.S.

 Professional career

 Neto played with Petro de Luanda in the 2024 BAL season under the BAL Elevate program, which allocated NBA Academy players to BAL rosters, and won the championship with the team.